The Costco Rotisserie Chicken Lawsuit: What Aren’t They Telling You?

 If you’re genuinely outraged about salmonella in the food supply — good.
 Direct that energy at Congress and the USDA.
 Demand that salmonella be classified as an adulterant in raw poultry.
 Demand that the two federal agencies responsible for food safety update their 2014 coordination agreement.
 Demand that inspectors be given the legal tools to do their jobs.
 That’s the fight worth having.
 Not a $5 chicken.

 Disclaimer: I am not a lawyer and nothing in this post constitutes legal advice.
-This reflects my personal analysis of publicly available information including court filings, CDC and USDA data, and published journalism.
+This reflects my personal analysis and opinion based on publicly available information including court filings, CDC and USDA data, and published journalism.
 The lawsuit described here is a proposed class action only — it has not been certified or ruled upon by any court, and no finding of liability has been made against Costco or any other party.
 Statistics cited are from CDC and USDA public sources.